Taryn Manning: 1999–2005: Beginnings

-Manning began acting in the late 1990s, appearing in small roles in several film and television productions, including episodes of The Practice, Get Real, Speedway Junky, NYPD Blue and Popular.
+Manning began acting in the late 1990s, appearing in small roles in several film and television productions, including episodes of The Practice, Get Real, NYPD Blue and Popular.
 She also made a guest-appearance on the TV series Boston Public, in a role that was specifically written for her.
-In 1999, she was featured in an independent film called Speedway Junky.
+In 1999, she had an uncredited role in Speedway Junky.
 She also auditioned for the American version of Popstars, which aired in early 2001 on The WB.

 She made her film debut with a part in the romantic drama Crazy/Beautiful, which was followed by a role in the 2002 feature film Crossroads, where she played one of two best friends of singer Britney Spears.
 She had minor roles in 8 Mile as B-Rabbit's ex-girlfriend, Janeane, and in Peter Kosminsky's White Oleander.
 Along with supporting roles in the films Lucky 13 and Debating Robert Lee, Manning appeared briefly in Anthony Minghella's Civil War melodrama Cold Mountain (2003) and in the romantic comedy A Lot Like Love (2005).

 2005–present: Independent films and breakthrough

 Her breakthrough role was as Nola, a prostitute in Memphis, Tennessee, in the 2005 film Hustle & Flow.
 Director Craig Brewer saw Manning's picture in a photography book and was convinced that the actress who played Nola should look just like her.
 Subsequent film roles include Unbeatable Harold, When the Nines Roll Over., and, later, Weirdsville, which co-starred Scott Speedman and Wes Bentley.
 Boomkat's song "It's Not My Fault" appeared on the soundtrack for the film as a duet by Manning and John Rowley.
 In 2007, she played Ivy Chitty on the short-lived Fox television series Drive.
 In After Sex Manning played the supporting role of Alanna.
 She had leading roles in horror films Cult and Banshee; in the latter, she performed her own stunts.
 "I got hurt one day during one of the chase scenes, where another car crashed into my car," Manning explained of her stunts.
 Manning appeared in the romantic comedy Jack and Jill vs. the World.
 She played Rita Cherry on four episodes of Sons of Anarchy.
-In 2008 she appeared in Butch Walker's music video for "The Weight Of Her" and in will.i.am's collage-style music video, "Yes We Can".
+In 2008 she appeared in Butch Walker's music video for "The Weight Of Her" and in will.i.am's collage-style music video, "Yes We Can."
 She co-starred with Bill Pullman in the surreal drama film Your Name Here, in which she played Nikki, who is based on Victoria Principal.
 The film is based loosely on sci-fi writer Philip K. Dick's life.